Thursday, September 29, 2011

 Risk Taker/Rule Breaker

-She said to me one afternoon--I wish that I was as brave as you.
+She said to me one afternoon--I wish that I were as brave as you.
 You go anywhere, do anything, move to new places, travel to foreign countries, and you never think about your age, your health, danger, language barriers--nothing.
 No worries, you just go!

-She's wrong though in one aspect--I do think about all those things.
+She's wrong, though, in one aspect--I do think about all those things.
 Every last one of them.
 I always have.
 Those are the things that I pray about.
 I pray and ask God to show me each step to take.
-Should I move there, go there, do that, even to the point of should I walk down that street if it looks a little scary.
+Should I move there, go there, do that, even to the point of should I walk down that street if it looks a little scary?
 I depend on God's guidance for every little detail of my life.
-I've been unnecessarily teased for it too by those who don't understand what life is like for me and others like me.
-In our heart of hearts, we aren't really risk takers, but because we are fully dependent on God's protection and leading we end up taking huge risks.
+I've been unnecessarily teased for it, too, by those who don't understand what life is like for me and others like me.
+In our heart of hearts, we aren't really risk takers, but because we are fully dependent on God's protection and leading, we end up taking huge risks.

 Friday, September 23, 2011